wfhutch/wfhutch.github.io/_posts/2016-01-11-random-things.markdown

 21. I lied about my ancestry on #10 but the part about Jill's is true.

 22. I love being a part of the worship team at The Church At Woodbine.
 Just about the friendliest bunch of people I have ever come across.
+Come visit us at 29 Whitsett Rd, Nashville, TN 37210!

 23. I've had a lot of good spills in my life.
 The best one was falling into a stairwell.
 All of me that is except for my left foot which stayed up on the floor and ended up being pinned to the back of my head.
 Somehow I came out of that one unscathed.